Cocaaladioxine/bigquery_terraform_vscode/README.md

 This extension contributes the following settings:

-* `bqtf.workspaces`: Set the terraform workspaces you'll be working with as an array
+- `bqtf.workspaces`: Set the terraform workspaces you'll be working with as an array
-* `bqtf.defaultWorkspace`: set the default terraform workspace, as a string
+- `bqtf.defaultWorkspace`: set the default terraform workspace, as a string
-* `bqtf.plantUmlConfig`: set the plantUml style, as a string, has default
+- `bqtf.plantUmlConfig`: set the plantUml style, as a string, has default
 - `bqtf.preferredViewLocation`: Sets the view wizard behavior, allowing you to store the declaration in [one, many] files.
 Choosing 'many' will create a dedicated `.tf` file for each resource.
 - `bqtf.viewFile`: Sets the name of the view wizard target file when the preferred view location is set to 'one'.
 - `bqtf.preferredTableLocation`: Sets the table wizard behavior, allowing you to store the declaration in [one, many] files.
 Choosing 'many' will create a dedicated `.tf` file for each resource.
 - `bqtf.tableFile`: Sets the name of the table wizard target file when the preferred view location is set to 'one'.
-* `bqtf.autoDataset`: if there's only one dataset declared, use it and don't ask when using view/table wizard
+- `bqtf.autoDataset`: if there's only one dataset declared, use it and don't ask when using view/table wizard
+- `bqtf.tableSchemaDefinition`: Allows you to use whatever table schema declaration you want when using the table declaration Wizard.
+You can add functions (eg. replace) or use the templatefile function.
+Use the {{path}} notation for the file path auto-replacement
+- `bqtf.partitionFilterOutsideDeclaration`: If selected, require_partition_filter will be declared as expected by the Google provider version >= 5.3.
+Starting with this version, the require_partition_filter argument is located outside the time_partitioning definition.
+Default to False (old behavior)."

 Inactive at the moment :
-* `"bqtf.additionalFieldsFiles`:
+- `"bqtf.additionalFieldsFiles`:

 ## Known Issues and Limitations